sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/README.md

 corresponding chaincodes.
 The configuration file (e.g.,`connection-profile.yaml`)for the client codes to invoke the chaincodes is also provided.

-# About The Use of Docker Image
+# About the Use of Docker Image
 In the experiments , we utilize the liboqs 0.6.0 library [1] together with its Go wrapper [2] to generate public/private key pair, encapsulate and decapsulate the shared secret for all the related post-quantum KEM algorithms.
 Since the liboqs library is incompatible with the native Hyperledger Fabric docker image for chaincode execution, we build a new docker image integrated with liboqs based on Ubuntu 18.04 and use it as the execution environment of our